 Stickers on Walls

-Stickers can be tough to remove but with the right tools it is possible.
+Stickers can be tough to remove, but with the right tools, it is possible.
 Soak a sponge in white vinegar and go over them several times.
-Wait for around 15 minutes to allow vinegar to soak through then use your nails or a scraper to peel of the stickers.
+Wait for around 15 minutes to allow the vinegar to soak through.
+Then use your nails or a scraper to peel of the stickers.

 Toilet Bowl Cleaner